sagarjain2030/Udacity_CV_Course/2AL1_Images_as_Functions/notes.md

 	- So we choose different sigma which adds better noise
 		$noise$ = $randn(size(img))$ * $sigma$
 - Remember to normalise image only for display and not for computation reason.
+- Also, while adding noise to image, remember to consider the magnitude of noise compared to the range of image.
 ### Project/Code/Tutorials that can be done:
 - For any given grayscale image, print a surface with x and y as coordinates and gray scale value as value.
 - Write a function to convert given matrix to quantized matrix with given min and max values.([notebook](2A_L1_Image_As_Function.ipynb))